What are Mycotoxins?

 Mycotoxins and Hormones

-An innovative study published in the journal The Science of Total Environment in 2011 found that the estrogen-disrupting mycotoxin known as zearalenone (ZEA), produced by the microscopic fungus Fusarium graminearum, was detectable in the urine of 78.5% of New Jersey girls sampled, and that these Zea-positive girls, aged 9 and 10 years, “tended to be shorter and less likely to have reached the onset of breast development.”
+An innovative study published in the journal The Science of Total Environment in 2011 found that the estrogen-disrupting mycotoxin known as zearalenone (ZEA), produced by the microscopic fungus Fusarium graminearum, was detectable in the urine of 78.5% of New Jersey girls sampled and that these Zea-positive girls, aged 9 and 10 years, “tended to be shorter and less likely to have reached the onset of breast development.”

 11 Foods Highest in Mycotoxins

 One food that is not mentioned on the list below is coconut oil.
-While coconut oil is an incredible food in terms of nutrition, many coconut oils contain mycotoxins.
-This is because they are commonly made with copras, or dried coconuts, which are often contaminated with mycotoxins.
+While coconut oil is incredible food in terms of nutrition, many coconut oils contain mycotoxins.
+This is because they are commonly made with copras, or dried coconuts, often contaminated with mycotoxins.
 It is prudent to find a company that uses only fresh coconuts to make their oil.
 You’ll also notice that peanuts are on the list.
 Peanuts are not only commonly contaminated with aflatoxin, a carcinogenic mold, but they can also distort your omega-3:6 ratio.
 A much better choice is walnuts: Walnuts provide some beneficial omega-3.

 1. Alcoholic beverages

-Corn is “universally contaminated” with fumonisin and other fungal toxins such as aflatoxin, zearalenone and ochratoxin (Council for Agricultural Science and Technology.
-Mycotoxins: Risks in Plant, Animal and Human Systems.
+Corn is “universally contaminated” with fumonisin and other fungal toxins such as aflatoxin, zearalenone, and ochratoxin (Council for Agricultural Science and Technology.
+Mycotoxins: Risks in Plant, Animal, and Human Systems.
 Task Force Report No. 139.
 Ames, IA.
 Jan 2003).
 Fumonisin and aflatoxin are known for their cancer-causing effects, while zearalenone and ochratoxin cause estrogenic and kidney-related problems, respectively.
 Just as corn is universally contaminated with mycotoxins, our food supply seems to be universally contaminated with corn–it’s in just about everything.